guidebook

 1. Optimisation

 Any expanding company needs to optimise its operations.
-For payroll, this means looking to simplify, cut out processing errors and drive cost efficiencies.
+For payroll, this means simplifying, eliminating processing errors and driving cost efficiencies.

 Optimising extends to the internal structure of your payroll function too.
 Whether your service delivery model is centralised, regionalised or location-specific, can you quickly source the data needed for business growth decisions?